-During the course of fiscal year 2019, the Volkswagen Bank GmbH Group updated its Group-wide recovery plan and submitted it to the ECB (the competent supervisory authority).
+During the course of fiscal year 2020, the Volkswagen Bank GmbH Group updated its Group-wide recovery plan and submitted it to the ECB (the competent supervisory authority).

 The recovery plan covers matters including a system to ensure that adverse developments are identified promptly, and the possible measures that could be used by the Group in different stress scenarios to safeguard or restore a robust financial footing.
+The update to the recovery plan in 2020 also included, in particular, an analysis of the Group's ability to recover in a pandemic scenario.

-In particular, the recovery plan sets out the responsibilities and the processes to be followed in the management of a crisis and specifies a Group-wide set of recovery indicators to support ongoing monitoring.
+The recovery plan also sets out the responsibilities and the processes to be followed in the management of a crisis and specifies a Group-wide set of recovery indicators to support ongoing monitoring.
 The recovery indicators are spread over different corporate units so that a broad range of indicators is covered.
 The range includes capital, liquidity, profitability and market-based indicators, all of which are continually monitored.
 The status of the recovery indicators as of the reporting date in question is notified to the Management Board and the Supervisory Board in the risk management report each quarter.

 Volkswagen Bank GmbH has additionally assisted the competent resolution authorities with the preparation of a resolution plan during the current fiscal year.
 The objective of the resolution plan is to safeguard the resolution capability of the Bank.
-This involves Volkswagen Bank GmbH providing the resolution authorities with information and analyses for this purpose in accordance with its supporting duties as defined in Section 42 SAG.
+This involves Volkswagen Bank GmbH providing the resolution authorities with information and analyses for this purpose in accordance with its supporting duties as defined in Section 42 of the SAG.

-In fiscal year 2019, Volkswagen Bank GmbH received a minimum requirement for own funds and eligible liabilities (MREL) on a consolidated basis from the competent authorities.
-The Bank complied with the requirements at all times in the reporting year.
+Volkswagen Bank GmbH complied with the applicable bank-specific minimum requirement for own funds and eligible liabilities (MREL) at all times in 2020.